datagrok/subcommander/README.md

 directory of the current context/project/checkout/virtualenv you are working with, and to have project-specific settings and hooks.

+To enable context discovery, symlink the `.apply_context` subcommand into your `EXEC_PATH`.

+        $ ln -s /path/to/lib/subcommander/.apply_context ~/usr/lib/proj/

-Subcommander-based tools know what directories they "own", and the `init` script is included to make the setup of a context easy.
+You can also link in the `init` script is included to make the setup of a context easy.

         $ ln -s /path/to/lib/subcommander/init ~/usr/lib/proj/